JasbirSingh1535/Cloudlabs-Docs/create_static_website_amazons3.md

             </head>
             </html>

-You have created a sample index.html webpage and error.html webpage.
+You have created a static index.html webpage and error.html webpage.

 # Exercise 4.2 : We will upload the web content to Amazon s3 bucket